Temperament variable by herd; small; rugged; heat tolerant; disease and parasite resistant; can survive on marginal forage

 Country of Origin: United States

 The Pineywoods is one of the oldest breeds of cattle in the United States, descending from Spanish cattle brought to the Americas beginning in the early 1500s.
-Spanish colonists established low-input, extensive cattle-ranging systems typical of Spanish ranching.
-The Pineywoods, Florida Cracker, Texas Longhorn, and other breeds which were developed are called criollo cattle, which means “of European origin but born in the New World.”
-The Pineywoods breed was shaped primarily by agricultural and environmental conditions in Alabama, Mississippi, Georgia, and other parts of the southeastern U.S. This, along with some human selection, has resulted in a breed that is heat tolerant, long-lived, resistant to parasites and diseases, and able to be productive on marginal forage.
+Spanish colonists established low-input, extensive cattle-ranging systems similar to those used in Spanish ranching.
+The Pineywoods, Florida Cracker, Texas Longhorn, and other breeds that were developed in the Americas are called “criollo cattle”, which means “of European origin but born in the New World.”
+The Pineywoods breed was shaped primarily by agricultural and environmental conditions in Alabama, Mississippi, Georgia, and other parts of the southeastern US.
+This, along with some human selection, has resulted in a breed that is heat tolerant, long-lived, resistant to parasites and diseases, and able to be productive on marginal forage.

 Pineywoods cattle were used in the production of beef, and occasionally used as dairy cattle.
 They also played an important role as oxen in the timber industry of the Southeast.
-The Pineywoods breed became rare during the late 1800s and early 1900s when improved English and European cattle were brought into the Southeast.
+The Pineywoods breed became rare during the late 1800s and early 1900s when “improved” English and European cattle were brought into the Southeast.
 Wherever these breeds could tolerate the environmental conditions, they replaced the native Pineywoods.
-Improved cattle were also crossed with Pineywoods cows to produce calves which had the survival qualities of the dam and the production qualities of the sire.
-The overuse of crossbreeding almost eliminated the purebred Pineywoods stocks, and the breed nearly became extinct.
+Improved cattle were also crossed with Pineywoods cows to produce offspring that had the survival qualities of the dam and the production qualities of the sire.
+The overuse of crossbreeding almost eliminated the purebred Pineywoods, and the breed nearly became extinct.

 Only a few families continued to keep purebred Pineywoods herds.
-As time passed, their herds became isolated from one another, until each herd became a unique and self-contained strain.
-Today these strains are the most important genetic elements of the breed.
+As time passed, their herds became isolated from one another until each herd became a unique and self-contained strain.
+Today these strains are the most important genetic reservoir of the breed.
 The strains are named after the families who conserved them: Holt in Georgia, Barnes in Alabama, and Conway, Bayliss, and Carter in Mississippi.
 Some of these strains have long and interesting histories.
 The Carter strain, for example, began in the 1860s when Print Carter, a sixteen-year-old Civil War veteran, swam a herd of red cows over the Pearl River and began raising cattle.
 The last outside animal to enter the herd was a bull in 1895, yet the herd thrives today.

 Did you know:

-The Livestock Conservancy is America’s leading organization working to save over 150 heritage breeds from extinction.
-We rely on the support of our members, grants, and donations from the public to raise the $700,000 a year needed to maintain our conservation work with rare breeds of farm animals.
+The Livestock Conservancy is America’s leading organization working to save over 190 heritage breeds from extinction.
+We rely on the support of our members, grants, and donations from the public to raise the $1 million needed each year to maintain our conservation work with rare breeds of farm animals.
 Click here to learn how you can help.